YamilaTimmer/dynamic-modelling-of-cancer/README.md

 ### Usage
 For extensive examples of how to use this class, please refer to [this notebook](https://github.com/YamilaTimmer/dynamic-modelling-of-cancer/blob/main/SimulatingCancerGrowth.ipynb).
 ## Background information
 The burden cancer places on society has a large impact, due to the disease having a chronic nature and due to the treatments causing many side effects.
 In order to improve the efficacy of treatments and develop new ones, mathematical models (or ODE's) are being used.
-These help predict the tumor growth as time goes on (([Murphy et al., 2016](https://doi.org/10.1186/s12885-016-2164-x))).
-This Python tool is an example of a such tumor growth predictor and below we will elaborate on the ODE's and other variables used.
+These help predict the tumor growth as time goes on ([Murphy et al., 2016](https://doi.org/10.1186/s12885-016-2164-x)).
+This Python tool is an example of such a tumor growth predictor, and below we will elaborate on the ODE's and other variables used.

 ### ODE solvers

 **Euler's method**

-(freeCodeCamp, 2020)
 Euler's method is a first-order numerical procedure for solving Ordinary Differential Equations (ODEs) with a given initial value.
-It is the most elementary explicit method for the numerical integration of ODEs and also the simplest Runge-Kutta method.
+It is the most elementary explicit method for the numerical integration of ODEs and also the simplest Runge-Kutta method ([freeCodeCamp, 2020](https://www.freecodecamp.org/news/eulers-method-explained-with-examples/)).

 Euler's method is a first-order method, which means that the global error is proportional to the step size (h).
 Its purpose is the calculation of an unknown curve that starts at a given point and satisfies a given differential equation.
 Here, an ODE can be viewed as a formula by which the slope of the tangent line to the curve can be computed at any point on the curve, once the position of that point has been calculated.

 *Method formula*
 $$y_{n+1} = y_n + h f(t_n, y_n)$$
 - $y_𝑛$ - is the y where you are currently at
 - $f(t𝑛, y𝑛)$ - is how steep the slope is on the path
 - $h$ - is the step you take